SourabhMondal/Automation-Utilities/README.md

 # Automation-Utilities

+# Automatioc Page Object Generator

+This utility helps you to generate object automatically.
+You just need to navigate to the desired page, this utility automatically generate all the object based on the attribute present into html dom of that page.

 # Data_Encryption_Mechanism

 This utility helps you to encrypt data and decrypt it based on your needs.
 This utility consist of following methods: